publiccodenet/about/index.md

 * [our roles and open positions](roles/index.md)
 * [glossary of terms and concepts](glossary/index.md)

-Additionally we have separate sites that show our [projects](https://projects.publiccode.net) and [how to use the brand](https://brand.publiccode.net/).
+Additionally, we have separate sites that show our [projects](https://projects.publiccode.net) and [how to use the brand](https://brand.publiccode.net/).

 ## We need you